jhpyle/docassemble/_docs/functions.md

 `meaning_of_life` variable as a variable name.
 So if you set `meaning_of_life = 'chocolate'`, then `value(meaning_of_life)` will attempt to find the value of the variable `chocolate`.

+The `value()` function accepts an optional keyword argument `prior`.
+If you set `prior=True`, then on screens that loaded because the user pressed the Back button, `value()` will look in the previous set of interview answers (the set that was deleted by pressing the Back button) for the value of the variable.

 The `value()` function is relatively inefficient.
 If you can use regular Python expressions instead of `value()`, you should do so.